kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

        state_type<vector<int>>::describe();
     }

 In this case arg binds as a rvalue reference.
-We can use these binding rules for function templates as the first step in writing a template function that perfect forwards its parameters.
+We can use these binding rules for function templates as the first step in writing a template function that perfectly forwards its parameters leaving the paramters type intact.

 Now take this factory method: